 Moisture is the water content of dog food, as expressed in a percentage.
 Dry kibble tends to have a moisture content of between 6 and 10 percent, semi-moist foods between 15 and 30 percent, and wet foods such as the Beneful Chopped Blend Dog Food Tubs around 75 percent.
-As to be expected, there is a lot more water in wet dog food than in dry.
+As expected, there is more water in wet dog food than in dry.

 Does Moisture Matter?

-The moisture content has a big effect on the percentages of other ingredients in dog food, including the amounts of protein, carbohydrate, and fats.
+The moisture content affects the percentages of other ingredients in dog food, including the amounts of protein, carbohydrates, and fats.
 Pet caregivers often want to compare dog foods based on how much protein they contain.
-Comparing the basic data in the “guaranteed analysis” section of a label may not be the whole story.
+Comparing the data in the guaranteed analysis section of a label may not be the whole story.

 The guaranteed analysis tells you how much of the total percent of the food comes from protein, fat, fiber, and moisture.
 If we remove the moisture element, the percentages of the other substrates, like fat and protein, will increase dramatically.

-If moisture content were exactly the same for every dog food, we’d be comparing one food to another on the same ground.
+If moisture content were the same for every dog food, we’d be comparing one food to another on the same ground.
 As it is, the difference in moisture content among foods is great.
-This means, to get a more accurate picture of the nutritional value of dog food, specifically the protein content, we should explore what would happen if we were to squeeze all the moisture out.
+So, to get a more accurate picture of the nutritional value of dog food, specifically the protein content, we should explore what would happen if we were to squeeze all the moisture out.
 What’s leftover may surprise you.

 The Dry Matter Basis